ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 3. The **radiometry** option allows users to select radiometry of the output backscatter image(s); `gamma0` or `sigma0` (refer Figure 4 for detail).
 The default value is `gamma0`.

 4. The **resolution** decides the pixel size of the output images.
-It is either 10.0 or default 30.0 meters.
+It is either 10.0 or 30.0 meters (default).

 5. The **scale** decides the scale of the output backscatter image(s); `decibel`, `power`, or `amplitude`.
 The default output backscatter image(s) are in power unit.